Alien 3: Critical response

 Fincher has since disowned the film.
 He told The Guardian in 2009, "No one hated it more than me; to this day, no one hates it more than me."
 He also blamed the producers for not putting trust in him.
 While Weaver has stood by the final film and expressed that she "loved working with" Fincher, she heavily criticized the treatment of him by 20th Century Fox, stating: "That was a transition moment when studios stopped being about 'let's make great films' and started being about 'let's not lose money.'
 They had the great idea to put David Fincher aboard for his first film, but then not to support the guy was very idiotic."
 Charles Dance also stood by the film, considering it better than its predecessor, and also praised Fincher's direction: "I remember walking on this huge set at Pinewood Studios and Fincher comes up and fires off his shot list for the day.
 Here's this guy young enough to be my son who knew all the crew's jobs, all the shots he wanted, and where he was going to make the cuts in the film, and I thought, 'My God, this guy is going to go far.'"

 Several critics have regarded the Assembly Cut as superior to the theatrical release.
 Journalist Nick Schager called it a "fascinating, often fantastic" film, its additional scenes a "disdainful critique of religion".
 Critic Tim Brayton remarked it "feels much fleeter and more driven even though it's a solid 30 minutes longer".

+Christopher Nolan has expressed his fondness for the movie, saying that while he understood Fincher's frustration at the many changes that occurred during production, he ultimately thought it was a "great movie" and Fincher's work was "remarkable."